After college, I became a successful career woman in technology and design.

 Simultaneously, I had a part-time private practice and continued to serve clients in-person during pandemonium times.
 Given that mushrooms had been decriminalized in Denver, clients began requesting information and guidance for their personal therapeutic use of mushrooms.
 I obliged these requests and another initiation emerged.

-I also found a wonderful mentor (in another state) who has helped me develop as a mushroom apprentice, while I shed my identity as a somatic psychotherapist.
+I also discovered a couple wonderful mentors and teachers who have helped me deepen into my work as a shamanic practitioner, while I while I shed my identity as a somatic psychotherapist.

-In August 2021, I allowed my professional psychotherapy designation to lapse and found freedom in defining my own Wise Ways with the mushrooms and beyond.
-I also extended my practice through mentoring other practitioners.
+In August 2021, I allowed my professional psychotherapy designation to lapse and found freedom in defining my own Wise Ways with the healing and growth through earth-based and intuitive practices.
+I also extended my knowledge and sharing through mentoring other practitioners.

 In 2022, I created a new learning platform, The Luminous Guide.
 It’s a playground and spiritual temple for those seeking guidance, skills, and kinship inside a practice community that centers personal sovereignty, growth, and creativity.